RolandChristensen/developer-journal/_drafts/git.md

 * A commit should be a fully functional, testable unit of code, complete with unit tests to test it.

 The basic process is:
-1. Develop a fully functional, testable unit of code, complete with unit tests to tests it.
+1. Develop a fully functional, testable unit of code, complete with unit tests.
+1. `git diff` to view the changes you have made to double check your work.
+(There are much better tools for viewing diffs, Visual Studio and Visual Studio Code have great extensions.)
 1. `git add .`, `$ git add file-name`, or `$ git add directory-name` to stage files to be tracked.
 1. `git commit -m "Useful commit message that describes the change"`
 1. Repeat until the feature is done.